deviceinteractions/tutorial-esp8266-forex-tracker/README.md

 1. It defines the known messages (same as the ones defined on the ESP8266 side)
 2. It opens a Software Serial bus and listens for messages
 3. On receiving a message, it compares it with the know messages
-4. On finding a match, it lights up the corresponding LED (Green for RISE, RED for FALL, Yellow for CONST/unchanged)
+4. On finding a match, it lights up the corresponding LED (Green for RISE, Red for FALL, Yellow for CONST/unchanged)

 ## Connections:
 ### ESP8266 to Arduino Uno